-Rachel is an alumna of Baylor University, of Liberty University where she graduated with High Distinction and of the Mayo School of Health Sciences in Jacksonville.
+Rachel is an alumna of Baylor University, of Liberty University, and of the Mayo School of Health Sciences in Jacksonville.
 She received the FBI Director’s Community Leadership Award in 2016 from Director James Comey for her work in human trafficking in Jacksonville.
-Rachel is serving on the Leadership Council for the Ethics and Religious Liberty Commission for 2018.

 Rachel is leading her team to continue fulfill the urgent need for survivors of human trafficking to have a place to call home within a supportive, loving community while they take steps to reclaim their lives by expanding programs and opening new homes in the future.
-Rachel says she believes these women are truly exceptional and she enjoys seeing women empowered to reach their potential.
-Rachel says her first calling is to her family where she has been married 26 years and counting to Dr. Paul White and is a mom to four amazing young adult children who are currently finding their God-given purpose in life.
-Rachel states that founding Her Song has taught her to trust in God more and how faithful God is even in the gap time between the dream and its fulfillment.
+Rachel is married to Dr. Paul White and is a mom to four amazing young adult children.
+Rachel states that founding Her Song has taught her to trust in God even in the gap time between the dream and its fulfillment.

 Kelly has been with Her Song since its inception in early 2013.
 She has a business background with experience in accounting, purchasing and manufacturing optimization, but her true passion lies in her philanthropic desire to help people who are hurting.
 As an extension of this longing for healed hearts, she has been involved in ministry to women and troubled teens for over 20 years.
 Kelly is currently serving Her Song in the capacity of Lead Coach and Outreach Coordinator.
 She is actively involved in her church and community working with international students from across the globe.
 Her compassion motivates others to realize their potential, and due to this, she has cultivated lasting friendships with innumerable individuals she has served.
 Kelly hopes for a renewed life for survivors of sex trafficking, by inspiring these women to regain a healthy sense of self-worth.
 She has been married for over 30 years and is the mother of two.